US-Australia International Multidisciplinary University Research Initiative (AUSMURI)

 Total grant funding may not exceed AUD$3 million for a three year project, or AUD$5 million for a five year project.

-You will find details of the MURI funding opportunity on grants.gov using the funding opportunity number N00014-17-S-F006.
+You will find details of the MURI funding opportunity on grants.gov using the funding opportunity number N00014-19-S-F005.

-The designated topics for AUSMURI for projects starting in 2018 are:
+The designated topic for AUSMURI Round 3 for projects starting in 2020 is:

 For further information regarding MURI you can refer to the following US websites: